alphaofficial/theboringarchitecture/README.md

 ## database schemas

-this project uses mikro orm for the data layer schemas are created using entityschema with mapper to a domain class thats the preferred approach never user decorators!
+- this project uses mikro orm for the data layer
+- schemas are created using entityschema with mapper to a domain class. thats the preferred approach
+- never user decorators!